onekey-sec/ubi_reader/README.md

     ubireader_extract_files [options] path/to/file

 The script accepts a file with UBI or UBIFS data in it, so should work with a NAND dump.
-It will search for the first occurance of UBI or UBIFS data and attempt to extract the contents.
+It will search for the first occurrence of UBI or UBIFS data and attempt to extract the contents.
 If file includes special files, you will need to run as root or sudo for it to create these files.
 With out it, it'll skip them and show a warning that these files were not created.